 I read a news article from the author, Bridgett Williams-NBC Augusta titled, “Faith First: Translating The Tithe”.
-You can view the article here.
-There was a video on there interviewing two pastors, and i want to quote one of the pastors.
+There was a video on there interviewing two pastors, and I want to quote one of the pastors.
 He said,

 “Those that feel that they can’t afford to tithe are those that will remain in poverty for the rest of their lives.”